Sure Dividend

 Growth Prospects

 Dover has pursued growth by expanding its customer base and through bolt-on acquisitions.
-Dover has routinely executed a series of bolt-on acquisitions, along with an occasional divestment, to reshape its portfolio to maximize its long-term growth.
+It routinely executes a series of bolt-on acquisitions, along with an occasional divestment, to reshape its portfolio and maximize its long-term growth.

 Source: Investor Presentation